Funding Programs – Information

 Applications will be rated: 1) approved for funding; 2) approved conditionally pending receipt of additional information; or 3) not approved for funding.
 Conditional approvals will be funded shortly after receipt of the additional information and its acceptance by the Research Council.

 Award Periods: The award period for all intramural grants is one year.
 If any funds are remaining at the end of that period, a single six month extension may be requested by submitting a justification in writing to the Office of the Executive Associate Dean of Research.
-If the awardee receives significant funding from an extramural source for the research proposed in the intramural funding application, the unspent funds shall be returned to the College of Medicine.
+If an awardee receives significant funding from an extramural source for the research proposed in the intramural funding application, the unspent funds shall be returned to the College of Medicine.

 THE APPLICATION PACKAGE